Keyboard shortcuts

 Consumer Service

-Orchestrates synchronization for each context/consumer pair.
-Compares local offsets (from .cti-consumers) with remote offsets from the CTI API, then delegates to either the Snapshot Service or Update Service.
+Orchestrates synchronization for each catalog consumer type (ruleset, iocs, vulnerabilities).
+Compares local offsets (from .wazuh-cti-consumers) with remote offsets from the CTI API, then delegates to either the Snapshot Service or Update Service.
+Tracks the sync lifecycle through the status field in .wazuh-cti-consumers: set to updating at the start of synchronize() and back to idle only once all post-sync work (hash recalculation, Security Analytics sync, Engine notification) is complete.

 Snapshot Service

 Handles initial content loading.
-Downloads a ZIP snapshot from the CTI API, extracts it, and bulk-indexes content into the appropriate system indices.
+Initializes from either a remote CTI snapshot (when a custom consumer URL is configured) or a local packaged snapshot, then extracts and bulk-indexes content into the appropriate system indices.
 Performs data enrichment (e.g., converting JSON payloads to YAML for decoders).

 Update Service